tinalexander/tinalexander.github.io/notes/2024/candidates-excerpts.md

 >
 > And with Tim Walz by my side, when I am president of the United States, and we win majorities in the United States Congress, we will pass a bill to restore reproductive freedom and I will proudly sign it into law.

+## Harris in Houston on July 31

+- **Date:** July 31, 2024
+- **Location:** Houston, TX
+- **Source:** [transcript](https://www.whitehouse.gov/briefing-room/speeches-remarks/2024/07/31/remarks-by-vice-president-harris-at-sigma-gamma-rho-sorority-incorporateds-60th-international-biennial-boule/) by White House

+> When he was president, he gave tax breaks to billionaires and big corporations.
+He tried to cut Social Security and Medicare every single year.
+And he and his allies have tried more than 60 times to end the Affordable Care Act and to take us back to a time when insurance companies had the power to deny people with preexisting conditions.
+>
+> ...
+>
+> And now, in the South, where the majority of Black women live, every state except for Virginia has an abortion ban, many with no exception even for rape and incest.
+>
+> And now, he intends to pass a nationwide abortion ban to ban access to fundamental health care in every state.